About Coach Mac

 Coach McCorkle understands the challenges of parenting young athletes firsthand.
 The proud father of two, Coach Mac raised a daughter, Sara Bradley, who excelled in swimming, soccer, and tennis at Greensboro Day School.
 Sara B is now a student at Wofford College.

 His son, Carson, participated in swimming, basketball, football, and soccer growing up, with a particular passion for basketball.
-Carson earned a full scholarship to play Division I basketball in the ACC under renowned coach Tony Bennett at the University of Virginia.
+Carson earned a full scholarship to play basketball under renowned coach Tony Bennett at the University of Virginia.
 He was also selected to represent Team USA in 3x3 basketball at the 2018 Youth Olympic Games in Buenos Aires.

 “Coach Mac did a great job enhancing our son’s shooting form and desire to attack the basket, but most importantly, worked on his mental game in ways that increased his on-court confidence.”